honusz/Tonalite/docs/configuration.md

 - `macos` - macOS 64bit
 - `rpi` - Raspberry Pi

-Restart required after change.
+Reboot required after change.

 ## url

 The IP address of the web server that runs the control page.
 This is also used as the ArtNet and sACN output IPs.

-Restart required after change.
+Reboot required after change.

 ## port

 The IP port of the web server that runs the control page.

-Restart required after change.
+Reboot required after change.

 ## defaultUpTime